-Being a Live-In Carer is a special role for a special kind of person, which is why we are committed to providing you with clear information to help you decide if this role is the right one for you.
+Whether you are interested in being a care assistant or a live-in carer, it takes a special kind of person to provide care to others, which is why we are committed to providing you with clear information to help you decide which role is the right one for you.

 - Companionship – spending time with your Client, sharing conversation or joining them with activities they enjoy

 - Supporting your Client to wash, shower, shave and dress

 - Supporting your Client with continence and toilet hygiene

 - Supporting your Client with mobility – some Clients need help to move and walk

 - Cooking fresh meals, preparing drinks and snacks

 - Light housework and caring for pets – the usual household chores and pet care you would complete in your own home

 - Preparing and offering meals or snacks and drinks for your Clients family & friends when they come to visit, so that your Client can continue to enjoy socialising in their home

 - Providing company to your Client when they go to appointments, visits or on social outings in the community